petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-paas.md

 - Partner
 ---

-# Liferay Experience Cloud Self-Managed (PaaS) Pricing
+# Liferay PaaS Pricing

 **At a Glance**

 * Liferay provides three deployment approaches, all including Liferay DXP:
-  * Liferay Experience Cloud (SaaS)
+  * Liferay SaaS
-  * Liferay Experience Cloud Self Managed (PaaS)
+  * Liferay PaaS
-  * DXP Self-Hosted
+  * Liferay Self-Hosted
-* Liferay Experience Cloud SM uses an instance-based model
+* Liferay PaaS uses an instance-based model
 * Pre-packaged Bundles provides the most value
-* A new pricing model for Liferay Experience Cloud SM is under review
+* A new pricing model for Liferay PaaS is under review

 ## Background

-In the cases where, for a valid reason, Liferay SaaS offering is not appropriate for a prospect, but where Cloud is acceptable, Liferay PaaS offering, Liferay Experience Cloud Self-Managed could be the deployment option to offer.
+In the cases where, for a valid reason, Liferay SaaS offering is not appropriate for a prospect, but where Cloud is acceptable, Liferay PaaS could be the deployment option to offer.

-With Liferay’s PaaS offering, Liferay provides DXP with all of its capabilities included, and as of DXP 7.4 that also includes Commerce and Analytics capabilities.
+With Liferay PaaS, Liferay provides DXP with all of its capabilities included, and as of DXP 7.4 that also includes Commerce and Analytics capabilities.
 Liferay also provides and manages the Infrastructure, and the Platform Services, but the Customer is still responsible for most other activities such as Upgrades, Updates, Patches, Security Hotfixes, Software Troubleshooting And Application Delivery.

 ```{note}
 * View the [recording](https://learn.liferay.com/web/guest/d/sa1-2b-liferay-pricing-paas) from the live workshop of this module.
 * Download the [PDF](https://learn.liferay.com/documents/d/guest/sa1-2b-liferay-pricing-paas-pdf) of the presentation used in the live workshop.
 ```

-## Liferay Experience Cloud SM Pricing Summary
+## Liferay PaaS Pricing Summary

-At the current time the price model for Liferay’s PaaS offering is instance based, with two primary approaches:
+At the current time the price model for Liferay PaaS is instance based, with two primary approaches:

 * A la carte
 * Packaged Bundles